My Mum taught me how to sew. I was about 12 or 13. The girls in our family were all pretty much 'gifted' with something.

 To start with, it will just be a place for my handmade homewares, such as the DIY home decorating projects on my other blog 'designed to a T'.

 'designed to a T' will always be there, most likely becoming a testing ground for patterns and products.
 Should this become the brand name for my fabric designs, then 'jane on jane st' will be the vehicle to promote those fabrics converted to the end product!

 If anyone ever told you to make a plan or goals and you've never done it, then give it a go.
-My plan is a 5 year plan and is revised every 12 months.
-I'm in the 2nd year of a 5 year plan, with the 5th year potentially being very significant.
-I will have made it to 20 years with my current employer, my cousin Leanne and I are off on a jaunt to New York, London and Paris together for our Big '50' birthdays, so a decision is going to be made on my return!
+I have 5 year plans and revise them every 12 months if needed.
+After a lengthy period (20 years - 2013) with my current employer, my cousin Leanne and I are off on a jaunt to New York, London and Paris together for our Big '5-Oh' birthdays!

 Who knows what the future holds after that experience!!